How can I learn more about MassChallenge and its programs?

 What kind of companies do you accelerate?

 For our accelerators Boston, Israel, Mexico, Switzerland, Texas, and Rhode Island we accept applications from early-stage startups across all industries, from anywhere in the world.
 Prospective startups should be ready to make a big impact in your industry and should have raised less than $500K in equity-based funding and generated less than $1M in revenue.
 If your startup exceeds these guidelines, we still recommend that you apply for the accelerator program.
 There will be an opportunity on the application for you to provide more information about your current funding amounts.
 There is no lower-level funding or business development limit to apply to MassChallenge.

 For our vertical accelerators MassChallenge HealthTech and MassChallenge FinTech, we accept applications from industry-focused startups that have raised less than $10M in equity-based funding and generated less than $10M in revenue.
 If your startup exceeds these guidelines, we still recommend that you apply for the accelerator program.
+MassChallenge staff reserves the right to deem applications as ineligible and you are not guaranteed feedback.
 There will be an opportunity on the application for you to provide more information about your current funding amounts.
 Prospective startups should be developed enough to work collaboratively with a large business or institution.

 What does MassChallenge look for in a startup?